hammerheim-game/hammerheim-rules/5-warbands.md

 40 gold crowns to hire
 Profile M WS BS S T W I A Ld
 6 4 3 4 3 1 5 1 6
-Weapons/Armour: A Pack Master may be equipped with weapons and armour chosen from the Hero’s equipment list.
+Weapons/Armor: A Pack Master may be equipped with weapons and armor chosen from the Hero’s equipment list.
 Skills: The Pack Master may choose from Combat, Shooting, Strength, & Speed when he gains a new skill.
 In addition, the Pack Master may choose from the Clan Moulder Special